Why is my Potted Rosemary Drying Out?

 It is in these soil conditions that rosemary grows its best in terms of the health of the plant, and the aroma and bold flavour of the leaves.

 Add roughly 20% sand or grit to 80% potting soil or compost to a pot.
-Ensure that you use a regular multi purpose compost that does not have moisture retaining agents or added fertilizer as this is contrary to the preferred soil conditions.
+Ensure that you use a regular multi-purpose compost that does not have moisture-retaining agents or added fertilizer as this is contrary to the preferred soil conditions.

-Adding the sand or grit to the potting mix ensures that the soil drains quickly with a porous texture that allows the roots to establish and for root respiration.
+Adding sand or grit to the potting mix ensures that the soil drains quickly with a porous texture that allows the roots to establish and for root respiration.

-With a well draining potting mix the roots can stay dry between bouts of watering which reduces the chance of root rot that causes the rosemary to have a drying out appearance.
+With a well-draining potting mix the roots can stay dry between bouts of watering which reduces the chance of root rot that causes the rosemary to have a drying-out appearance.

 Key Takeaways:

-• The dried out appearance of rosemary is actually a symptom of root rot or fungal disease which thrives in damp soils.
+• The dried-out appearance of rosemary is actually a symptom of root rot or fungal disease which thrives in damp soils.

 • Rosemary prefers dry soil between bouts of watering, therefore the pot should have good drainage to prevent damp soil.
 Amend the soil with sand or grit to improve drainage and watering only once every two weeks to prevent root rot and fungal disease which causes the drying out appearance.